-In the LOE the attention to diversity is established as a fundamental principle that must govern the whole basic education, providing to the whole student body an education adapted to his(her) characteristics and needs50.
-This type of education needs an individualized planning for every student, but it is not opposed to education within a group50.
-The relationship of the gifted pupil, through his(her) curricular adaptation, with the other, each one from his(her) own talents and values, brings about an intense pedagogic dynamic that raises the everyone's performance, removes the school failure and allows the classroom to advance towards the new forms of self-regulating learning that shape the21st century New Education Paradigm, which arises from the Bologne Agreement10.
-The attention to diversity demands the prior diagnosis of pupils' specific needs and solutions adapted in every case depending on this diagnosis50.
+This type of education needs an individualized planning for every student, but it is not opposed to education within agroup.

+The realtionship of the gifted pupil, through his(her) curricular adaptation, with the other, each one from his(her) own talents and values, brings about an intense pedagogic dynamic that raises the everyone's performance, removes the school failure and allows the classroom to advance towards the new forms of self-regulating learning that shape the21st century New Education Paradigm, which arises from the Bologne Agreement.

+The attention to diversity demands the prior diagnosis of pupils' specific needs and solutions adapted in every case depending on this diagnosis.

-The right to diversity is respected when "different learnings are corresponded to different minds" when equity and excellence are not situated in conflict, but in harmony and conjunction52.
+The right to diversity is respected when "different learnings are corresponded to different minds" ; when equity and excellence are not situated in conflict, but in harmony and conjunction.

 When comprehensibility is not placed in tension with the culture of effort and the satisfaction for its achievements.
-And when equality, erroneously compared with justice, is not situated in tension with the education in freedom.40
+And when equality, erroneously compared with justice, is not situated in tension with the education in freedom.

-It is, definitely, when the basic concepts, overcoming partisan and ideological interpretations, are orientated to international research scientific postulates, and in consequence, they find conjunction and permanent interaction40.
-The right to diversity finds its reference frame in the 21st century New Education Paradigm, which arises from the Bologna Agreement and brings the whole series of modifications and deep changes at organizational, legal and administrative levels53, as a result of the requirements and characteristics of the knowledge and the learning societies54.
-It is centered on the concept of lifelong learning as the generating process of new forms of thought and implies a school centers on every pupil's different learning process and not in the quantitative result, providing each of them with the skills orientated to "learning to learn" throughout their life.
+It is, definitely, when the basic concepts, overcoming partisan and ideological interpretations, are orientated to international research scientific postulates, and in consequence, they find conjunction and permanent interaction.

+The right to diversity finds its reference frame in the 21st century New Education Paradigm, which arises from the Bologna Agreement and brings the whole series of modifications and deep changes at organizational, legal and administrative levels, as a result of the requirements and characteristics of the knowledge and the learning societied.
+It is centered on the concept of lifelong learning as the generating process of new forms of thought, and implies a school centred on every pupil's different learning process and not in the quantitative result, providing each of them with the skills orientated to "learning to learn" throughout their life.

-On the other hand it implies an autonomous, personal learning based on the styles and paces of learning of each student and in the conception of the student as an active part of the process.55
+On the other hand it implies an autonomous, personal learning based on the styles and paces of learning of each student and in the conception of the student as an active part of the process.

-From the psycho-educational point of view the autonomous learning that sends us to the ability of "learn to learn". metacognition, intrinsic motivation, and strategic action are required 7, and the capacity for self-regulation of one's own process of knowledge and learning construction 8, orientated to the personal perspective of future that every pupil develops 9.
-This learning conception, and the need to achieve it, affects all the educational levels 6.
-The self-regulated learning for all the pupils is defined as: "An active process in which the students establish the aims that guide their learning, trying to monitor, to regulate and to control their cognition, motivation and behavior, with the purpose of achieving 6.
+From the psycho-educational point of view the autonomous learning that sends us to the ability of "learn to learn", metacognition, intrinsic motivation and strategic action are required , and, definitely, the capacity for self-regulation of one's own process of knowledge and learning construction, orientated to the personal perspective of future that every pupil develops.